 What to bring

 Keep in mind that there are significant restrictions on luggage for international flights.
-We are using US Airways which has the following rules regarding luggage size and weight for flights:
+Once flights are booked please check the airline for luggage guidelines:

 - Checked-in Luggage (to be stowed under the plane until arrival):